ictvoip/ictvoip-docs/docs/source/admin/tariffs.rst

 |

  1) Create a name for the Tariff you are ready to import.
+A good naming convention could be  - Providername_outbound_2022_10

  2) Highlight the Tariff name and click on Open